symfony/symfony-docs/components/console/helpers/formatterhelper.rst

 block will be formatted with more padding (one blank line above and below the messages and 2 spaces on the left and right).

 The exact "style" you use in the block is up to you.
-In this case, you're using the pre-defined ``error`` style, but there are other styles, or you can create your own.
+In this case, you are using the pre-defined ``error`` style, but there are other styles, or you can create your own.
 See :doc:`/console/coloring`.